dfelinto/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

 Selected keyframes can be mirrored over different properties using the *Mirror Keys* tool.

 By Times over Current Frame
-   Mirror horizontally over the playhead.
+   Mirror horizontally over the current frame.
 By Values over Cursor Value
    Mirror vertically over the 2D cursor.
 By Times over Time 0